tahczeban/UFOs/README.md

 The two recommendations for improving the website are as follows:

-1. Perhaps the code could be altered to accomodate for the case sensitive requirements regarding the text search boxes, as this could portray mis-information due to resultant blank table space.
+1. Perhaps a filter could be included to accomodate for the case sensitive requirements regarding the text search boxes, as this could portray mis-information due to resultant blank table space.

-2.
+2. An additional filter for a date range could be included, as it is difficult to guess the dates of the sightings and, agaain, a blank table ensues.

 ***REFERENCES***.
 BCS, Google, StackOverflow, GitHub